blade-sensei/ft-internal-team/README.md

 ## Accesibility

 - To test our acessibility we use Chrome audit dev tools.
 This a first way to test.
-- Semantic tags were used and lang attribute lang.
+- Semantic tags were used and lang attribute.
   ```html
   <article>, <header>, <title>
   ```